Ndula Hydroelectric Power Station

 The Ndula Hydroelectric Power Station is a 2.0 MW hydroelectric power station on the Thika River in Kenya.

 Location

 The power station is located approximately 25 km, by road, east of the town of Thika, Kiambu County.
-This lies approximately 65 km, by road, northeast of Nairobi, the capital and largest city in the country.
+This is approximately 65 km, by road, northeast of Nairobi, the capital and largest city in the country.
 The coordinates of the power station are: 1°01'35.0"S, 37°14'36.0"E (Latitude:-1.026384; Longitude:37.243335).

 Overview

-Ndula Power Station was commissioned in 1924.
+Ndula Power Station was commissioned in 1924 and was decommisoned in December 2010 due to operational challenges.
 It has two horizontal Francis turbines, driving two generators.
 It is owned and operated by Kenya Electricity Generating Company.

+Ndula Power Station is set to become the first electric power museum in East Africa following the signing of a Memorandum of Understanding between KenGen Foundation and National Museums of Kenya.

 Ownership

 Ndula Hydroelectric Power Station is 100 percent owned by Kenya Electricity Generating Company, a parastatal company of the government of Kenya.